+Filarioidea are a superfamily of threadlike, parasitic worms, with numerous families, genus, and species.
+Their definitive hosts are vertebrates, but only a few filarial species infect humans.
 Threadlike adult filarial worms reside in lymphatic or subcutaneous tissues.
 Gravid females produce live offspring (microfilariae) that circulate in blood or migrate through tissues.
 When ingested by a suitable bloodsucking insect (mosquitoes or flies), microfilariae develop into infective larvae that are inoculated or deposited in the skin of the next host during the insect bite.
 Life cycles of all filarial worms are similar except for the site of infection.

 The major filarial diseases below can be grouped based on the location of adult worms.
 (See also Approach to Parasitic Infections Approach to Parasitic Infections Human parasites are organisms that live on or in a person and derive nutrients from that person (its host).
 There are 3 types of parasites: Single-cell organisms (protozoa, microsporidia) Multicellular... read more .)